crond-jaist/cytrone/README.md

-training content to a Learning Management System (LMS) via the helper tool called **cnt2lms**, and also creates the associated training environment via the cyber range instantiation system called **CyRIS**, both developed by CROND.
+training content to a Learning Management System (LMS) via the helper tool called **cnt2lms**, and also creates the associated training environment via the cyber range instantiation system called **CyRIS**, both developed by CROND as well.
 Trainees can then access the LMS to consult the training content, connect to the cyber range to conduct the necessary investigation, and then provide the answers via the LMS.